DevExpress/testcafe/docs/articles/documentation/test-api/actions/index.md

 layout: docs
 title: Actions
 permalink: /documentation/test-api/actions/
+checked: true
 ---
 # Actions

 Test API provides a set of *actions* that enable you to interact with the webpage.

-Test actions are implemented as methods in the [test controller](../test-code-structure.md#test-controller) object.
+Actions are implemented as methods in the [test controller](../test-code-structure.md#test-controller) object.
 You can call them in a chained fashion.

 The following sample types text into an input and clicks a button by using the `t.typeText` and `t.click` actions.